Simon-Brandt/ShellArgparser/docs/installation.md

 git clone https://github.com/Simon-Brandt/ShellArgparser.git
 ```

-To be able to refer to the argparser directly by its name, without providing the entire path (which enhances the portability of your script to other machines), you may want to add
+To be able to refer to the Argparser directly by its name, without providing the entire path (which enhances the portability of your script to other machines), you may want to add

 ```bash
 PATH="/path/to/ShellArgparser:${PATH}"